apache/dubbo-samples/4-governance/dubbo-samples-spring-boot-tracing/README.md

 </dependency>
 ```

-### 3. Adding Micrometer Tracing Exporter To Your Project
+## 3. Adding Micrometer Tracing Exporter To Your Project

 After having added the Tracer, an exporter (also known as a reporter) is required.
 It's a component that will export the
 finished span and send it to a reporting system.
 Micrometer Tracer natively supports Tanzu Observability by Wavefront
-and Zipkin.
-Let's take zipkin as an example as shown below:
+and Zipkin as shown below:

 OpenZipkin Zipkin with OpenTelemetry